syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Selection.md

 ## Row header selection

-The SfDataGrid selects the grid row(s) upon tapping them over the grid cells.
-It also allows selecting the grid rows when tapping the row header cells.
-To enable selection in the SfDataGrid, set the `SfDataGrid.SelectionMode` property to `None`.
+Data grid allows you to select the grid row(s) upon tapping them over the grid cells.
+It also allows you to select the grid rows when you tap the row header cells.
+To enable selection in the data grid, set the `SfDataGrid.SelectionMode` property to a value other than `None.

-### Select records in the SfDataGrid when tapping only on the row header cells
+### Select records in the data grid when tapping only on the row header cells

-The SfDataGrid allows selecting a specific row or group of rows by touching the grid cells.
-However, to select the record only when tapping on the row header cells, use the `SfDataGrid.SelectionChanging` event.
+The data grid allows you to select a specific row or group of rows by touching the grid cells.
+However, to select the record only when tapping the row header cells, use the `SfDataGrid.SelectionChanging` event.

-The following code example illustrates how to select records in the SfDataGrid when tapping only on the row header cells.

 {% tabs %}
 {% highlight c# %}